1. Are we subject to parasitic infection in the United States?

 11.How can you verify that your feeling of being parasitized reflects reality?

-You can verify this feeling of parasitic infection in your body by sending specimens for objective testing at the PCI.
-You may initiate this yourself or by going through your health care practitioner (MD, ND, DC, etc.)
+You can verify this feeling of parasitic infection in your body by sending specimens for objective testing at PCI.
+You may initiate this yourself or by going through your health care practitioner (MD, ND, DC, etc.).
+Fill out and send this online Parasite Questionnaire

 12.Can I get tested for parasites at PCI?

 Yes.
-Anyone from anywhere in the world can be tested for parasites through our mailable package
+Anyone from anywhere in the world can be tested for parasites using our mailable testing packages.
+Results need to be sent to a licensed health care professional.

 13.How do I obtain this mailable package and get tested?

-You may order the PCI collection and transport package by ordering from our products page
+You may order PCI testing collection and transport package by ordering from our Tests

-or calling the Parasitology Center, Inc. Package Shop at (866) 547-2522 or (480) 219-6229.
+page.
 After receiving the package, open it and make sure everything is there.
 The package includes 2 specimen collecting containers, 2 vials, an address label, a list of instructions, and a requisition form.
 Please read the instructions carefully to properly prepare for collecting 2 separate stool specimens on 2 separate days at least 1-2 days apart.
 The fixative is good for a few months.
-Please fill out the Requisition Form completely and mail back with the specimen vials after authorization.
+Please fill out the Requisition Form completely and mail back with the specimen vials.

 Please go to our tests page

 Test results will be made available to your referring practitioner (who you indicated on the Requisition Form) 2 to 5 working days from time of receipt of specimens in the laboratory.
-All swab cultures must allow 2-3 weeks for results.
+All swab cultures and the H. pylori test must allow 2-3 weeks for results.

 PCI is the only facility in the USA working on the Neuro-cutaneous Syndrome (NCS); a New Disorder